Bad Bunny Paris 2026 at Paris La Défense Arena: Family Travel Guide for the Sold-Out Conejo Malo Show

 The mom-and-kid moment

-Margot lives in Paris, Eloise has been my Lila's best long-distance friend since they were six, and we've done Paris together more times than I can count.
+Vivi lives in Paris, Eloise has been my Lila's best long-distance friend since they were six, and we've done Paris together more times than I can count.
 The city does its work every single time.
 The light at 9pm on the Seine in July.
 The way the Marais smells of bread on a Sunday morning.
 The way the Louvre courtyard at dusk has the quietness of a cathedral.
-Your tween will absorb all of it without realizing.
+Your teen will absorb all of it without realizing.

 The ritual I'd suggest.
 After the show, before bed, walk one bridge over the Seine.
 Pont des Arts or Pont Marie or Pont Alexandre III.
 Look at the lights on the water.
 Hand the camera to a stranger.
 Get the picture of the two of you with the river behind.
 Frame it.